 4. Methodology of academic research in energy systems and its industry applications.

 The MSc program was developed to meet the high demand for specialists combining strong backgrounds in mathematics, computer science with practical knowledge and understanding of energy systems.
 Graduates of the program may begin an international research career or work with our industrial partners (possibly starting during the period of study).

 The courses within this MSc program are developed and delivered by instructors with a broad international experience in academic and industrial research and development.

 Courses within this MSc program and industrial experience combined into a unique MSc program.
-Thus, students gain is the opportunity to obtain early access to the national and international research, industrial and innovation landscapes enables both national and international employment with confidence.
+Thus, students gain the opportunity to obtain early access to national and international research as well as the industrial and innovation landscapes, allowing for employment both within Russia and abroad.